 Uploaded on: Sun, 30 Sep 2012 (20:50:56) Linkback: https://mountainviews.ie/track/2145/ To download GPS tracks you must be enrolled and logged in.
 See "Login or enrol", top right - quick and easy.

 NOTE: ALL information such as Ascent, Length and Creator time taken etc should be regarded as approximate.
 The creator's comments are opinions and may not be accurate or still correct.

 Your time to complete will depend on your speed plus break time and your mode of transport.
-For walkers: Naismith's rule, a rough and often inaccurate estimate, suggests a time of 1h 49m + time stopped for breaks
+For walkers: Naismith's rule, an approximate though often inaccurate estimate, suggests a time of 1h 49m + time stopped for breaks

 NOTE: It is up to you to ensure that your route is appropriate for you and your party to follow bearing in mind all factors such as safety, weather conditions, experience and access permission.